Increasing biases can be more efficient than increasing weights: Introduction

-This kind of reversed view has already proved fruitful in the evolution from ResNets v1~\cite{HZRDRL} to v2~\cite{HZRIMD} when a comprehensive ablation study showed that the best choice for residual networks is keeping the information backbone free of activations for maximum information propagation, and preactivate the convolutional layers in the residual branch.
-Much earlier in the past, the celebrated LSTM~\cite{HoSLST} architecture used already an activation-free backbone as long memory, even tough inputs and gates have a standard post-activation.
+This kind of reversed view has already proved fruitful in the evolution from ResNets v1~\cite{HZRDRL} to v2~\cite{HZRIMD} when a comprehensive ablation study showed that for residual networks it is better to keep the information backbone free of activations for maximum information propagation, and pre-activate the convolutional layers in the residual branch.

-Here this view is taken forward: if the block bias $+$ activation is better placed at the input of a unit, then the bias itself should be specific to each unit, as the weights are.
-(In fact, this choice turns out to be natural from both mathematical and biological points of view, as will be shown in the next sections.)

-In Section~\ref{sec:motivation} we first discuss in detail the idea of dendritic preactivation, which is the core of DAC computational units, as compared to post-activation, which is used in standard units.
-We then motivate DAC units from a geometrical and biological point of view.

-In Section~\ref{sec:methods} we describe in detail our Keras implementation of DAC fully connected and convolutional layers, and how we use these layers in ResNet architectures.
-Moreover, we perform an efficiency and memory analysis.

-In Section~\ref{sec:experiments} we describe our experiments on CIFAR-10, CIFAR-100, Imagenette, and Imagewoof comparing DAC and standard models.
-In particular, Tables~\ref{fig:table} and~\ref{fig:table_imagenette} report the main empirical results of the paper.

-Section~\ref{sec:theoretical} is devoted to the theoretical properties of DAC units.
-In particular, we show that every function $f\in C^0([-1,1]^d)$ can be approximated by a ReLU fully connected DAC neural network with $d$ DAC layers and $(d+2-l)k$ units in layer $l=1,2,\dots,d-1$, where $k$ is a constant depending on $f$ and the desired approximation accuracy.
-See Theorem~\ref{thm:approx} and the next remarks.